tmichniewski/MiniSpark/README.md

 def c(d: DataFrame): DataFrame
 ```

-and we want to use them in sequence, we would have to apply them in the reverted order:
+and we want to use them in sequence, we would have to write them in the reverted order:

 ```scala
 val result: DataFrame = c(b(a(df)))
 ```

-In fact, we would like to use them in a more natural way, like in the pseudocode below:
+while instead, we would like to use them in a more natural way, like in the pseudocode below:

 ```
 df firstApply a thenApply b nextApply c